Drinking Water Quality Report

 Erosion of natural deposits; Added to water during treatment process

 Note: Contaminants with dates indicate results from the most recent testing done in accordance with regulations.
+The City of Storm Lake Manganese test in January 2024 was 1.75 ppb.
+The health advisory for infants is 300 ppb.

 Location